Azure/azure-functions-templates/Functions.Templates/Documentation/tableIn.md

 };
 ```

-#### Storage tables example: C# example that reads multiple table entities based on a queue trigger
+#### Storage tables example: C# example that reads multiple table entities

 The C# code adds a reference to Newtonsoft JSON library so that we can utilize JSON constructs to process multiple table entries.
 The `queuePerson` argument is bound to a queue entry while the `inputTable` is bound to an Azure Storage Table.
-We can specify the `filter` property so that, for example, only table results for persons older than the person in the queue are returned ( specify `"Age gt {Age}"` where `{Age}` represents the age of the person from the queue).
+We can specify the `filter` property so that, for example, only table results for persons older than the person in the queue are returned (specify `"Age gt {Age}"` where `{Age}` represents the age of the person from the queue).

 ```csharp
 #r "Newtonsoft.Json"